Canada beats Switzerland 3-2 in world junior hockey

 In Group B in Victoria, Sweden beat Slovakia 5-2 to improve to 2-0 and extend its record round-robin winning streak to 46.
 Emil Bemstrom scored twice, and Lucas Elvenes and Isac Lundestrom each had a goal and an assist.
 The round-robin streak dates to 2007.

-"It's only a number, but it's fun," Brannstrom said.
+"It's only a number, but it's fun," captain Erik Brannstrom said.
 "We're going to do everything to keep it going."

+In the late game at Save-On-Foods Memorial Centre, Filip Lindberg made 18 saves in Finland's 5-0 victory over Kazakhstan.
+Otto Latvala, Aarne Talvitie, Samuli Vainionpaa, Kaapo Kakko and Aleski Heponiemi scored to help Finland rebound for an opening loss to Sweden.

 The United States opened Group B play Wednesday night with a 2-1 victory over Slovakia.
 The Americans will face Kazakhstan on Friday night, play Sweden on Saturday night and complete round-robin play against Finland on Monday night.